Herman William Quinton

 Quinton was elected to the Newfoundland House of Assembly in 1928 representing Bonavista and was re-elected in 1932 defeating a young Joey Smallwood.
 He served as minister of public works in the Newfoundland government until responsible government was suspended in 1934 in favour of a Commission of Government appointed by London.
 He was appointed magistrate for St. Barbe district.
 Following the death of Sir John Charles Puddester, he was appointed to the Commission of Government in 1947 to fill Puddester's portfolio as Commissioner of Public Health and Welfare.
-In this period the colony was considering whether or not to join Canada as a province and Quinton was one of only two Commissioners to support joining confederation.
+In this period the dominion was considering whether or not to join Canada as a province and Quinton was one of only two Commissioners to support joining confederation.
 Following Newfoundland's entry into Canadian Confederation he was elected to the new House of Assembly representing Burgeo-LaPoile for the Liberal Party of Newfoundland and served in the new provincial government as Minister of Finance in Premier Joey Smallwood's first Cabinet.